TobiasKadelka/prometheus-raritan-pdu-exporter/README.md

 ![Python Version](https://img.shields.io/badge/python-v3.7+-blue)

 # Prometheus Raritan PDU Exporter

+> **_NOTE:_**  The Prometheus Raritan PDU Exporter project is retired, as
+               Raritan PDUs are able to export Prometheus metrics directly since the firmware update to version 4.0.20 GA.

 Python-based Raritan PDU exporter for [prometheus.io](https://prometheus.io/).

 This exporter uses the Raritan JSON-RPC API to find inlet, outlet, pole, and device sensors to expose their readings to the Prometheus monitoring system.

 We have purposely opted not to use the Raritan PDU Python API since direct calls to the JSON-RPC API are very straight-forward.
 Furthermore, only a handful of methods are used (`getInlets`, `getOutlets`, `getMetaData`, `getDeviceSlots`, `getDevice`, `getReading` and `getState`) on the `/bulk` endpoint, ignoring most of the methods included in the Python API.
 As a result we do not have to bundle the Raritan PDU Python API with this project.

 ## Installation
 ```commandline